 7. Contributing section

-Generate a CONTRIBUTING section ≤200 words covering:
+Generate a CONTRIBUTING section of 200 words or fewer covering:

 - Dev setup (clone, install dev deps, run watcher)